1993 Turkish presidential election

-The 1993 Turkish presidential election refers to the election to choose the country's ninth president, to succeed Turgut Özal who had recently died.
+Indirect presidential elections were held in Turkey in May 1993 to elect the country's ninth president, who would succeed Turgut Özal who had recently died.
 The candidate of DYP was Süleyman Demirel who was also supported by SHP.
 In the first and second rounds, the ruling party DYP was unsuccessful in electing its candidate, Süleyman Demirel.
 Finally, in the third round, Süleyman Demirel was elected as the ninth President of Turkey.

-Procedure
+Electoral system

 The presidential vote is held in parliament by secret ballot.
 A candidate requires a two-thirds majority - or 300 votes - to be elected in the first two rounds.
 If there is no clear winner before the third round, the winning threshold is dropped to a simple majority, or 226 votes.
 If there is still no winner, the two candidates with the most votes from the third round progress to a runoff election, where the simply majority rule still applies.
 In the event of no clear winner among the two, the Turkish constitution states that a snap general election must be called to overcome the parliamentary deadlock.